helen-lehrer/helen-lehrer/README.md

 - :earth_americas: Based in Portland, OR.

-- :telescope: Actively searching for a full-time Software Engineering position.
+- :telescope: Full-Stack .NET/React Software Engineer for Symbeo, a SAAS AP Automation Healthcare company.

-- :seedling: I'm currently learning the d3.js library and React Native.
-I'm contributing a data visualization feature for the Live Music Project and building out the UI for an iOS app.
+- :seedling: In my free time, I'm exploring the d3.js library.
+I'm a volunteer contributor for the Live Music Project and am working on a data visualization feature.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/helen-lehrer/)